1. Class-Based Programs

 Creating Colour (Grade 1)

-Students explore colored materials, learning about different colours, how they are created, what happens when they are mixed and how they can be transferred from one material to another.
+Students explore coloured materials, learning about different colours, how they are created, what happens when they are mixed and how they can be transferred from one material to another.
 Students learn to distinguish and describe colours and work with a variety of materials to create, modify and apply colours.

 Magnetism (Grande 2)

 Students explore the interaction of magnets with a variety of materials found within their own environment.
 By testing the effects of one magnet on another, they learn that magnets show polarity and that the strength of magnetic diminishes with distance.
 They learn to distinguish materials that are affected by magnets from those that are not and learn how magnets can be used in sorting objects, moving things and holding things together.

 Building with a Variety of Materials (Grade 3)

 Students use a variety of tools and simple techniques to build things for specific purposes.
 Their tasks may require that a bridge be built, a model lookout tower be constructed, or a water container be made, all from available materials.
 Through these projects, students learn the value of safety and good workmanship and that different materials and designs can be used to obtain the same result.